sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

     ```

 ## 3. Snowflake - Stage and Load:
-FINAL STEP.
-Lets create a stage, file format, warehouse and table and copy data into it.
+Final step, lets create a stage, file format, warehouse and table and copy data into it.
 Copy the code below and run it in a new worksheet.

 === ":octicons-image-16: Code"